Engee documentation

 end

-where t is the time, x is the argument (information from the input ports).
-The time parameter must be specified even if it is not present in the block parameters.
+where t is the time, 'x` is the argument (information from the input ports).
+The time parameter must be specified, even if it is not included in the block parameters.

-Sample time inheritance method — definition of the calculation step inheritance method
+Sample time inheritance method — definition of the inheritance method of the calculation step

 Details

 The Sample time inheritance method setting disappears from the Advanced tab if the Override sample time inheritance method checkbox is selected in the EngeeFunctionCode source code.
-In this case the calculation step inheritance method is determined by the Sample times inheritance method code of the function cell.
+In this case, the method of inheritance of the calculation step is determined by the code of the function cell Sample times inheritance method.

-Defines the inheritance method of the calculation step depending on the selected value:
+Defines the method of inheritance of the calculation step depending on the selected value:

-If -1 is specified in the Sample Time field, the calculation step is inherited according to the method specified in the Sample time inheritance method field depending on the selected value (Default, Discrete, Continuous).
-In other cases (Sample Time is not equal to -1 and SampleTime is greater than or equal to 0) - block Engee Function works with the specified value of Sample Time field, ignoring Sample time inheritance method.
+If the value -1 is specified in the Sample Time field, the calculation step is inherited according to the method specified in the Sample time inheritance method field, depending on the selected value (Default, Discrete, Continuous).
+In all other cases (Sample Time is not equal to -1 and SampleTime is greater than or equal to 0) — block Engee Function it works with the specified value of the Sample Time field, ignoring the Sample time inheritance method.

-• If the block has no input ports - the output is a continuous calculation step.
+• If the block has no input ports, there is a continuous calculation step at the output.

-• If the input has all the same calculation steps - the output has the same calculation step as the input.
+• If all the calculation steps are the same at the input, the calculation step at the output is the same as the input.

-• If there are continuous calculation steps among the input calculation steps - the output also has continuous calculation steps.
+• If there are continuous calculation steps among the input steps, there are also continuous calculation steps at the output.

-• If there is a fixed-in-minor (FiM, Fixed-in-Minor) among the input calculation steps, there is no continuous calculation step and solver with variable step - the output is a fixed-in-minor.
+• If there is a fixed minor (FiM, Fixed-in-Minor) among the input calculation steps, there is no continuous calculation step and solver with variable pitch — the output is a fixed small one.

-• If there are no continuous and fixed-in-small calculation steps at the input and not all calculation steps are equal - only discrete calculation steps at the input are considered, for which one of the variants is true:
+• If there is no continuous and fixed number of calculation steps at the input and not all calculation steps are equal, only discrete calculation steps at the input are considered, for which one of the options is valid.:

-• If the variable step solver and the greatest common divisor of the input discrete calculation steps do not coincide with any of the input calculation steps - the output is a fixed small.
+• If the variable—step solver and the largest common divisor of the input discrete calculation steps do not match any of the input calculation steps, the output is a fixed small one.

-• Discrete - inheritance method to get discrete calculation step.
-If this method is selected, the block Engee Function will inherit the calculation step according to the following principles:
+• Discrete is an inheritance method for obtaining a discrete calculation step.
+When choosing this method, the block Engee Function It will inherit the calculation step according to the following principles:

-• If the input has continuous or fixed small calculation steps - the output is a discrete calculation step with the solver step (even if the solver is a variable step).
+• If there are continuous or fixed small calculation steps at the input, the output is a discrete calculation step with a solver step (even if the solver is with a variable step).

-• If there are discrete calculation steps among the input - the output is a discrete calculation step with the largest common divisor from the input discrete calculation steps.
+• If there are discrete calculation steps at the input, the output is a discrete calculation step with the largest common divisor from the input discrete calculation steps.

-• Continuous - inheritance method for obtaining a continuous calculation step regardless of the input calculation steps.
+• Continuous is an inheritance method for obtaining a continuous calculation step regardless of the input calculation steps.

-Example of propagate_sample_times function overriding with the work similar to the Default inheritance method:
+Example of redefining the propagate_sample_times function with an operation similar to the Default inheritance method:

 +